praria/My-UsersApp/README.md

 ## Description
 In this project we implement a very famous architecture: MVC (Model View Controller) in order to build to build this application.
-The description of the three files my_user_model.rb, app.rb and index.erb are as follows:
+We create three files my_user_model.rb, app.rb and index.erb and their description are as follows:

 1. Model -- my_user_model.rb
 ********************